Enalean/tuleap-documentation-en/languages/en/user-guide/my-personal-dashboard/project-milestones.rst

    :alt: Project Milestones add widget
    :name: Project Milestones add widget

-To add Project Milestones in a dashboard, you need to select Project Milestones in section ``Agile Dashboard``.
+To add Project Milestones in a dashboard, you need to select Project Milestones in section ``Backlog``.

 Then, enter the label of the project to display, select the project from the dropdown, and click on ``Add widget``.